SeanGoldsmith/Portfolio/README.md

 A Portfolio of my work.

 Inventory Management System:
-  The files in this folder I files I worked on during my time with Prosper IT Consulting.
+  The files in this folder are files I worked on during my time with Prosper IT Consulting.
 In the calculation.cs file, I have commented     out all code that I did not write, but was done by the time I came onto the project.
 The update.cshtml is a view that I created.

 Calulator:
   This is a simple calculator I created in javascript.
 This was an exercise in logic and javascript.